 Note: PeopleKeep's software facilitates three different types of HRAs: the qualified small employer HRA (QSEHRA), the individual coverage HRA (ICHRA), and the GCHRA.
 Specific rules, such as allowance caps and discrimination rules, apply to each one.

 Retirement benefits are a classically popular type of employee benefit.
 Retirement benefits provide employees with a safety net and a retirement solution that allows them to enjoy their lives after ending their careers.
 Most importantly, retirement benefits allow individuals to live sustained and comfortable lives.

 Though programs such as Social Security exist as a part of an employee’s retirement, most employees greatly value additional retirement programs that help them begin to save for their life after retiring from a job.
 Many employees often forget to begin saving for retirement, but when their employer offers retirement plans and savings options, it enables employees to begin this important step.

 A qualified retirement plan offers several tax benefits and allows employers to deduct annual allowable contributions for their participants.
 The contributions and earnings on these contributions are tax-deferred until withdrawn.
 They can even be deferred further through a transfer into a different type of IRA as well.

 Taking time off without pay can be financially straining if an unforeseen event should arise.
-Stress over money takes both a mental and physical toll on workers, increasing health related costs and significantly decreasing productivity.
+Stress over money takes both a mental and physical toll on workers, increasing health-related costs and significantly decreasing productivity.

-4) Wellness Program
+4) Wellness program

-One of the biggest employee benefit trends this year is building a company culture of health as a way to create and maintain a healthy and productive workforce.
+One of the biggest employee benefit trends is building a company culture of health as a way to create and maintain a healthy and productive workforce.
 As such, many companies put wellness programs in place to keep their employees active, happy, healthy, and productive.

 Some of these programs include:

-- Company gym or membership
+- Company gym or memberships